Abi938/Abigail/README.md

 Events - the page consist of the events that happen it the school such as their outings, prizes given to the learners for top achievers.
 About - the school address and the contact details.

--We used the Html elements (<h1> for the headings, <p> for the paragraphs, <br> to give spaces in our sentences and we also used padding)
+-I used the Html elements (<h1> for the headings, <p> for the paragraphs, <br> to give spaces in our sentences and we also used padding)
--We also used CSS  for the (font-sizes, width, height, background color and text-align)
+-I also used CSS  for the (font-sizes, width, height, background color and text-align)

 # Citation
 Support